pot8ers/TSPFall2016/README.md

 This is used as a testing repository for the gitlab homework.
+Some stupid change.